kayrahman/AndroidAnimation/README.md

 # Android Custom View Animation
-This is a continious series of coding and implementing cool custom view animations on native android mobile apps using kotlin and java.
+This is a continuous series of coding and implementing cool custom view animations on native android mobile apps using kotlin and java.
 <br>
 ## Polygonal animation